Switcheo/carbon-polynetwork-evm/README.md

 ## LockProxy

-The LockProxy contract at `contracts/LockProxy.sol` is a variation of https://github.com/polynetwork/eth-contracts/blob/master/contracts/core/lock_proxy/LockProxy.sol, and is intended to interact with the CCM (CrossChainManager) contract of the [PolyNetwork](https://www.poly.network/).
+The LockProxy contract at `contracts/LockProxy.sol` is a variation of PolyNetwork's [LockProxy](https://github.com/polynetwork/eth-contracts/blob/master/contracts/core/lock_proxy/LockProxy.sol), and is intended to interact with the CCM (CrossChainManager) contract of the [PolyNetwork](https://www.poly.network/).

 The main purpose of the contract is to facilitate deposits and withdrawals into Switcheo TradeHub, which can be considered to be a side-chain.